Budget Planner Calculator.

 Planning for your mortgage application.

 A budget is simply a money plan.
 It’s a blueprint for your spending that helps you steer your money where you want it to go.
 Putting a basic budget together takes around 30 minutes to an hour.
 You’ll need most of this information when you make your mortgage application, so it’s time well-invested.
-It means you’ll hit the ground running with your lender or expert mortgage adviser.
+It means you’ll hit the ground running with your lender or financial adviser.

 What information will I need?